dsouzaalfred/dsouzaalfred.github.io/_posts/2020-09-03-react-props.md

 ```

 In our App comment we are importing the PropsExample component and use it as an HTML tag then pass the title like an attribute.

+We can pass any type of data as a prop.
+- Strings
+- Numbers
+- Arrays
+- Objects
+- Boolean

 We covered using JSX in our [last post](/blog/react/jsx-what-is-that/).
 - Data